on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 The name, Veitch, occurred in many references, and from time to time, it was spelt Veitch, Veach, Vitch and others.

 This web page shows only a small excerpt of our Veitch research.
 Another 171 words (12 lines of text) covering the years 1214, 1296, 1474, 1567, 1348, 1408, 1378, 1387, 1388, 1390, 1393, 1397 and 1399 are included under the topic Early Veitch History in all our PDF Extended History products